Events & programs

 During the First-Generation Cording Ceremony each spring, first-generation graduates are given a teal honor cord to wear during UAF's commencement ceremony to signify that they are the first in their family to graduate with a bachelor's degree.
 This event is sponsored by Nanook Diversity and Action Center and Student Support Services.
 You can view the 2020 virtual First-Generation Cord Ceremony.

 In 2017, the University of Alaska Fairbanks celebrated Indigenous Peoples' Day for the first time.
 Indigenous Peoples' Day honors Alaska Native people, culture and knowledge.
 The unanimous support for this special day acknowledges how the contributions of Alaska Native peoples and Indigenous knowledge enhance education provided by the University of Alaska.
 Indigenous Peoples' Day is recognized on the second Monday of October.
-To learn more, visit the College of Rural and Community Development's Indigenous Peoples' Day page.
+To learn more, visit the College of Indigenous Studies's Indigenous Peoples' Day page.

 Lavender Graduation is a cultural celebration that recognizes LGBTQ2IA+ students of all races and ethnicities and acknowledges their achievements and contributions to the university.
 Visit Nanook Diversity and Action Center's website for more information or check out UAF's 2020 virtual Lavender Graduation.